onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

+mention about something that there's no wiggle room - and add a shot of you wiggling as B-roll

 Metaverse - bridging/extending the real world with the virtual - virtualizing the real world you want any more buzzwords?
 I've got plenty!
 Singularity!
 Decentralization!
-Destiny!
+Augmented Reality!

 despite Goodhart's Law - this will be a system that is constantly self-correcting its reward mechanism - whatever it is - always error-correcting - in pursuit of error

 The elite of the future has to consume less and provide more - its our job to figure out the most optimal incentive architecture thats’s better than money and private property as they are conceived today

+you can't have agitators in a digital protest

 The open transparency network/overlay of society Transparency as a service